nlc0d3r/SSLExpirationDates/README.md

 ![Demo Screenshot](demo.png)

 ## Requirements
-To run this script you need at least `PHP v8.1.x` with `php-curl lib`.
+To run this script you need at least `PHP v8.1.x` with `php-curl` library.